pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 _Additional point_...

-For someone to say they “live for X” is a misunderstanding.
+For someone to say they "live for X" is a misunderstanding.
 In fact, they pursue X to live because, in their context, X is what enables them to pursue life volitionally.
 By the nature of life, values cannot exist unless life is the ultimate value, and life cannot be a means to some other value.

 # Further discussion on life and value
 ## "Gaining" an absence or a negative
-When we talk of gaining values, one may use the word “gain” in the sense of achieving the absence of a value.
-To avoid such ambiguity, I clarify my use of the word “gain” as follows — to gain is to gain something as opposed to nothing, and thus, you can gain only values, not their absence.
+When we talk of gaining values, one may use the word "gain" in the sense of achieving the absence of a value.
+To avoid such ambiguity, I clarify my use of the word "gain" as follows — to gain is to gain something as opposed to nothing, and thus, you can gain only values, not their absence.
 For this reason, you cannot gain the negation of a value, because such a negation is based on reaching the absence of the value.
-This is why things like “death” or “self-destruction” cannot be “gained”, because these are either the absence of values or based on reaching the absence of values (hence baseless in terms of values).
+This is why things like "death" or "self-destruction" cannot be "gained", because these are either the absence of values or based on reaching the absence of values (hence baseless in terms of values).
 Achieving death or self-destruction can be goals, but death and self-destruction themselves cannot be values, since no living entity can achieve them; any entity acting to achieve them ceases to exist before it can.

 ## The good as the standard of evaluation
 **_Draws from the above subsection_**